Note: this is a horror story containing graphic content that may not be suitable for everyone. Reader and listener discretion is advised.

-June whirled around back at Lester, taking a step towards him, making him teeter back.
-“I was eight-fucking-years old and hated every time you raped me.”
+June whirled back around at Lester, taking a step towards him, making him teeter back.
+“I was eight-fuckin’-years old and I hated it every time you raped me.”

 “I didn’t rape you, You made yourself all pretty and cute and climbed in my bed next to me.”

-“You came on me.
-I’m a guy, when a pretty girl comes on to me, that’s how we act, dammit.”
+“You came on to me.
+I’m a guy, when a pretty girl comes on to us, that’s how we act, dammit.”

-June stood looking at him, not knowing how to answer such shit.
+June stood looking at him, not knowing how to answer.
 Tears were streaming down her face and her fingers were clenched into claws just like they did when she was a child.

 June advanced on him, only half-noticing in the back of her mind that this time, he moved back instead of her.